phpvms/docs/docs/config/optimizing.md

 ## Queue Driver

-phpVMS uses asyncronous queues for several tasks, including sending emails and exporting to vaCentral.
+phpvms uses asyncronous queues for several tasks, including sending emails and exporting to vaCentral.
 The default mode is `sync`, which means the tasks are done in-line.
 This could be useful if you're running a high-traffic VA and on your own VPS.